morhaaa/morhaaa/README.md

 <div align="left">
   <h2>👨🏻‍💻 About Me:</h2>
 I am a highly skilled front-end developer, experienced in developing responsive websites and web applications using modern front-end frameworks.
 My core stack is React, Next.js, Node.js, and TypeScript.
-I am also familiar with MongoDB and Prisma.
 I am always looking to learn new technologies.

 I am focused on creating solutions that meet user needs.
 Through a combination of creativity and technical expertise, I am committed to delivering high-quality digital products.
 To discover more about my work, take a look at the projects I have completed so far.